Greene County Candidate for Sheriff Charged with Jury Tampering Via Facebook

 Going into this Fourth of July weekend, I am unfortunately reminded by the felony charges pressed against Mr. Lamb for his public political statements - charges spearheaded by his political opponent - that sometimes the people who are most proud of waving our flag, are the very same people who are the least capable of understanding its meaning.

-Daily RFT has reached out to Greene County Sheriff Robert McMillan, and we'll update further if we hear back.
+Daily RFT has reached out to Greene County Sheriff Robert McMillen, and we'll update further if we hear back.